ShopHopperCA/2022-Webscraper-Project/README.md

 For the Implementation of the web scrapers, 20 websites were scraped to get product data.
 Of the 20 websites there were 7 Lightspeed websites, 4 WooCommerce websites, 3 Wix websites, 3 Square websites, 2 Weebly websites, and 1 BigCommerce website.

 # Folders
-WooCommerceScrapers, AlpacaScraper, WixScrapers, lightspeed-api, MostWantedAPI, SquareAndWeebly
+WooCommerceScrapers, AlpacaScraper, WixScrapers, Lightspeed, MostWantedAPI, SquareAndWeebly

 # Files

-WooCommerceScrapers: amni_apparel.js – scrapes Amni Apparel, wearabouts.js – scrapes Wearabouts Clothing Co., naughtygirlessential.js – scrapes Naugty Girl Essentials Lingerie, and soledoc.js – scrapes Soledoc.
+**WooCommerceScrapers:** amni_apparel.js – scrapes Amni Apparel, wearabouts.js – scrapes Wearabouts Clothing Co., naughtygirlessential.js – scrapes Naugty Girl Essentials Lingerie, and soledoc.js – scrapes Soledoc.

-AlpacaScraper: index,js – scrapes Alpaca Clothing Canada.
+**AlpacaScraper:** index,js – scrapes Alpaca Clothing Canada.

-WixScrapers: index.js – scrapes Floral Fawn Boutique and Stone Fox Clothing.
+**WixScrapers:** index.js – scrapes Floral Fawn Boutique and Stone Fox Clothing.

-Lightspeed: index.js – scrapes The Artful Hand, ONE Boardshop, Strut Footwear & Apparel, Honest Boutique, Envy Apparel, Attridge Snow Ski Wake, and Fossellos.
+**Lightspeed:** index.js – scrapes The Artful Hand, ONE Boardshop, Strut Footwear & Apparel, Honest Boutique, Envy Apparel, Attridge Snow Ski Wake, and Fossellos.

-MostWantedAPI: index.js - scrapes Most Wanted Resale.
+**MostWantedAPI:** index.js - scrapes Most Wanted Resale.

-SquareAndWeebly: index.js – scrapes Morgane, Tigerlily Fashions Clothing, Sassy Shoes, Kaleco Sustainable Lifestyle, and Okanagan Skate Co.
+**SquareAndWeebly:** index.js – scrapes Morgane, Tigerlily Fashions Clothing, Sassy Shoes, Kaleco Sustainable Lifestyle, and Okanagan Skate Co.

 There is also a corresponding JSON output file for each scraper file, and a readme file in each folder that acts as both a starting point and a handy reference that explains the Scrapers structures.